llaske/sugarizer/docs/tutorial_step3.md

 			currentenv = environment;
 			document.getElementById("user").innerHTML = "<h1>"+"Hello"+" "+environment.user.name+" !</h1>";
 		});

-We just add a `currentenv` variable to store the environment to avoid multiple call.

 Then just after the `getEnvironment` call, we will add the following event listener: